ValeriiVasianovych/jenkins-simple-cd/README.md

-# Pull App, create Docker image and push image to DockerHub
+# Pull repo, create Docker image and push image to DockerHub

 This project automates the process of cloning a Git repository using Jenkins, building a Docker image, and pushing it to DockerHub.
 It streamlines the deployment workflow, ensuring efficiency and reliability.